Last post we talked all about Plastic-Free July and how you can join the party. But, we decided to take it even further - make it even easier!

-Instead of using liquid soap bring it back to basics go for bar soap.
-Bars of soap tends to come naked or wrapped in paper which can be composted or recycled.
+Instead of using liquid soap bring it back to basics and opt for a bar of soap.
+Bars of soap tend to come naked or wrapped in paper which can be composted or recycled.
+My Pick!

 Did you know you can buy shampoo concentrated into bars?
 You can buy them naked at LUSH.
 You can also get shampoo refilled at your local bulk store or you can buy refillable shampoo in the US from Plaine Products.

 When you're out, just ask for "No Straw," with your drink order.
 If you like straws or need them opt for a reusable.
-They make stainless, bamboo, silicone, and my personal favorite - glass!
+They make stainless, bamboo, silicone, and glass.
+My Pick!

-Remember to bring your bags not only to the grocery store, but to every store.
-I find that keeping a bag or two attached to your keychain is perfect for all of those last minute situations.
+Remember to bring your bags not only to the grocery store but to every store.
+I find that keeping a bag or two attached to your keychain is perfect for all of those last-minute situations.
+My Pick!